-Take of the lid (2) from the separator (1) assure wire mesh tray (4) is in place and fill up abrasive (3) distributed equal up to the bottom of the mesh.
-Check occasional function of the deflector shutter.
+Remove the lid (2) from the separator (1) making sure that the wire mesh tray (4) is in place and fill up abrasive (3) distributed equal up to the bottom of the mesh.
+Occasionally check the function of the deflector shutter as abrasive is being added.